botpress/botpress/docs/getting_started/trivia_actions.md

     ...state, // We clone the state
     isCorrect: null, // We reset `isCorrect` (optional)
-    count: state.count + 1, // We increase the number of questions we asked so far goodAnswer // We store the goodAnswer in the state, so that we can match the user's response against it }
+    count: state.count + 1, // We increase the number of questions we asked so far goodAnswer // We store the goodAnswer in the state }
 },
 ```